IJbeasley/Personal_Academic_Website/content/VCE-Biology/2021-01-24-mutations-and-the-genetic-code/index.md

 *By the end of this article you should be able to:*

-- List, and desribe the major types of mutation (point, frameshift, block)
+- List, and describe the major types of mutation (point, frameshift, block)
-- Define the complex sounding words used to desribe the genetic code (redundant, universal, triplet, codon, anti-codon)
+- Define the complex sounding words used to describe the genetic code (redundant, universal, triplet, codon, anti-codon)

 <br>